martingtaylor/dcpp/README.md

 Happly able to validate 100% coverage:
 ![Unit Tests](images/dcpp_PYTEST.PNG)

-Coverage HTML where generated and saved to GIT:
+Coverage HTMLs where generated and saved to GIT:

 ![Unit Test](images/dcpp_HTML_index.PNG)

+**NOTE:** Given time, I would have added a further test to check that an entry is being made to the database, by query the results from the table following a write.